ng-Classic/ng-classic/aio/content/guide/setup-local.md

 1. The `ng new` command prompts you for information about features to include in the initial app.
     Accept the defaults by pressing the Enter or Return key.

-The Angular CLI installs the necessary Angular npm packages and other dependencies.
+The Angular ClassicCLI installs the necessary Angular Classicnpm packages and other dependencies.
 This can take a few minutes.

 The CLI creates a new workspace and a simple Welcome app, ready to run.